-Engagement season is upon us and that means 40% of you amazing couples are going to get engaged.
+Engagement season is upon us and that means 40% of you newly engaged couples are going to get an engagement ring.
 If you didn’t know, November to February are the biggest months to scream YES!

 If you find yourself rocking a new shinny rock you might want to get it insured.
 One of the most common mistakes made is to assume your engagement ring is insured by your regular homeowners insurance.
 We don’t want to leave that to chance.